Petfocus Vetcare Puppy Preschool is the best way to gain the skills needed to raise a healthy, happy and sociable dog.

 Our Puppy Preschool is based on Australia’s leading behaviour expert, Dr Kersti Seksel’s principles.
 Dr Seksel pioneered Puppy Preschool utilising the expertise of the Veterinary clinic environment as the ideal location to help minimise health and behaviour problems in dogs.
 Dr Seksel developed Vet clinic based Puppy Preschool because of the alarming fact that statistically more pets died each year because of their behaviour than died of infection, metabolic and other diseases combined.

-Our classes run over four weeks commencing on the first Tuesday of each month at 6.15pm.
+This is a four week course commencing on the first Tuesday of each month.

 Our Veterinary based Puppy Preschool classes offer an outstanding team approach experience, that is science based and guaranteed to inform, educate and address all your new puppy issues and it’s only $90 for the full course.